 "The Way I Used to Be explores the aftermath of sexual assault with a precision and searing honesty that is often terrifying, sometimes eerily beautiful, and always completely true.
+It is The Hero's Journey through a distorted circus mirror-one girl's quest to turn desperation into courage, to become a survivor instead of a victim.
 Amber Smith gets it exactly right."